dferber90/meteor-prerender/README.md

 1. Set the `prerenderServiceUrl` to `http://service.prerender.io/`.
 2. Visit any URL of your application and append `?_escaped_fragment_=`, e.g. [http://localhost:3000/?_escaped_fragment_=](http://localhost:3000/?_escaped_fragment_=)
-3. See what is reported to Prerender at [https://prerender.io/](https://prerender.io/),
+3. See what is reported to Prerender at [https://prerender.io/][prerender-io],

-For more options, take a look at the [prerender-node package](https://github.com/prerender/prerender-node).
+For more options, take a look at the [prerender-node package][prerender-node].

 ## Delaying the rendering